olivierlacan/olivierlacan.com/_posts/2015-11-11-hash-comparison-in-ruby-2-3.md

 layout: post
 title: "Hash Comparison in Ruby 2.3"
 date: 2015-11-11 18:00
+update: 2015-11-18 17:14
 categories: development
 editors:
   - Elizabeth Mills: "#"
   - Erik Michaels-Ober: "https://twitter.com/sferik"
 ---

+Update (November 18th, 2015): Since these new methods have been announced a few people have expressed concerns that they would interfere with `Hash#sort`.
+I addressed those concerns in an addendum to this post below.

 It's been over a year since I wrote my initial ["Proposal for a better Ruby Hash#include?"](/posts/proposal-for-a-better-ruby-hash-include/) and I'm so happy to announce that since Tuesday November 10, 2015, Hash comparison